-For over 33 years, Houston trial attorney Bob Plessala has concentrated his practice in the area of civil trials and appeals.
+For 35 years, Houston trial attorney Bob Plessala has concentrated his practice in the area of civil trials and appeals.
 He has represented private and publicly traded corporations, public and private limited partnerships, general partnerships, banks, school districts and individuals.
 Bob has dealt with a variety of issues including state and federal security laws, deceptive trade practices, fraud, breach of contract, breach of fiduciary duty, shareholder suits, construction claims, partnership disputes, civil conspiracy, tortious inference and claims involving State and Federal constitutional issues.

 Bob has handled, tried and/or appealed a wide variety of commercial cases in state and federal courts in Texas as well as 12 other jurisdictions.
 He has also argued appeals before the Fifth Circuit, the Supreme Courts of Texas, Oklahoma and Georgia, and various Texas Courts of Appeals.
 Of the almost 70 appeals and original proceedings he has handled, 40 have generated published and reported decisions.

 - U.S. District Court, Eastern, Northern and Southern Districts of Texas

 - Successfully defended owner of high rise office building, preventing foreclosure by lender after maturity of $28 million note during a year long dispute.

 - Successfully obtained confirmation of arbitration award of over $7 million in federal district court, and obtained affirmance from the Fifth Circuit Court of Appeals over legal challenge.

 - Defended and obtained settlement for general contractor in litigation against owner, its lending consortium and builders risk carrier involving the alleged differential settlement of 31-story beach condominium and lost investment claim of $125 million.